NickMcNeilly/academic-kickstart/content/post/23-10-2019-devlog-five.md

 ![Overview](/img/DevlogFive.PNG)

-And here's a temporary link until I figure out how to properly embed images: https://imgur.com/a/MQtZFZ3

 Currently I've implemented: Player stats (wealth, health, family, social, state), family stats (hunger, health), a day/night cycle, working for money, a store where you can buy food and medicine, custom names for yourself and your family, a player home, disease & medicine, a church where you can pray against disease, family death, and player death.

 To get a sense of what the code within these passages looks like, here's the current code in the 'Sleep' passage that handles disease: